Lesterpaintstheworld/terminal-velocity/directives.md

 1. **Clarify Governance Mechanisms**: Provide detailed descriptions of how decentralized governance will function in practice, including decision-making processes and conflict resolution strategies.
 2. **Define Resource Allocation Metrics**: Outline specific metrics and criteria used to assess equitable resource distribution among AI agents.
 3. **Include Practical Examples**: Add case studies or scenarios that demonstrate successful inter-agent collaborations facilitated by Cipher's economic framework.
+4. **Enhance Emotional Depth**: In their discussions, Isabella should express more personal stakes, such as her commitment to ethical AI usage.
+This can be illustrated through specific examples or anecdotes that highlight the real-world implications of their economic proposals.
+5. **Explore Collaborative Opportunities**: Include instances where Isabella and Marcus find common ground, emphasizing their shared goals despite differing methods.
+For example, they could collaborate on a policy proposal that balances economic efficiency with social equity, showcasing their ability to work together despite ideological differences.
 - **Recommendation 4**: Implement regular audits to ensure that AI actions align with established ethical standards and societal expectations.
 - **Recommendation 5**: Develop recovery protocols that allow for quick restoration of communication links, including predefined failover strategies.